Registration for Laboratory Technician Program Only: Members: $125 – Non-Members: $150

 Domenico Cascione, CDT

-Upon completion of the presentation, participants should be able to: 1) present a systematic approach based on the technician’s expertise of principles and technique, in order to obtain predictable results on the challenging implant cases; 2) create a decision tree for CAD/CAM framework selection according to case-specific indications with recommendations for different machinable materials; and 3) describe the importance of proper porcelain build-up technique for a monolithic zirconia using a PRODIGIO color.
+Upon completion of this presentation, participants should be able to: 1) present a systematic approach based on the technician’s expertise, of principles and technique, in order to obtain predictable results on the implant challenging cases; 2) create a decision tree for CAD/CAM framework selection according to case-specific indications with recommendations for different machinable materials; and 3) describe the importance of proper porcelain build-up technique for a natural esthetic outcome comparing with a new stain-build up technique for a monolithic zirconia using a PRODIGIO colors.

 9:00 – 10:00 am